inmbolmie/elfacun/MANUAL.md

 ### Using Elfacun with Graham O'Neill drivers

-Elfacun is compatible with Grahan O'Neill drivers via USB and Bluetooth.
+Elfacun is compatible with Grahan O'Neill drivers via USB, Bluetooth and BLE.
 You can get them here:

 [https://goneill.co.nz/chess.php](https://goneill.co.nz/chess.php)